 Grevillea flowers were a traditional favourite among First Nations Peoples for their sweet nectar.
 This could be shaken onto the hand to enjoy, or into a coolamon with a little water to make a sweet drink.
 They might be referred to as the original “bush lollies”

 Likely regenerates from seed bank after fire but may produce coppicing shoots.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th-century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.

 macleayana – originally proposed as a species name by J.H.
 Maiden in honour of William Macleay (1820-1891), a Scottish-Australian politician, naturalist, zoologist, and herpetologist who was a strong supporter of science.

-Not considered at risk in the wild but recognised (as G. barklyana subsp. macleayana) as ‘Rare’ in J.D.Briggs & J.H.Leigh, Rare or Threatened Australian Plants (1995).
+This species is not considered at risk of extinction in the wild but recognised as rare (as G. barklyana subsp. macleayana) in J.D.Briggs & J.H.Leigh, Rare or Threatened Australian Plants (1995).